jisosomppi/log-analysis/documentation/project_conclusion.md

 Using Salt was time consuming, but it also saved us a ton of effort once it was working to a certain degree.
 It was also a good learning opportunity for the rest of our group (As Jussi was the only one of us, who had prior experience), since we had only used Puppet before this project.

+We are very content with our end results.
+We missed some of our early goals, but came up with additional features, that we never thought about earlier.

 ### Merits ###